meso-network/meso-js/packages/meso-js/README.md

 Meso provides two environments:

-- `SANDBOX` – In this environment, testnets will be used to transfer crypto assets.
-No fiat assets are moved.
+- `SANDBOX` – In this environment, no crypto assets are transferred and no fiat assets are moved.
 - `PRODUCTION` – In this environment, production networks will be used to transfer real crypto assets.
 Fiat assets are moved.